mendo-app/.github/README.md

 # .github
 Mendo app

-# Mendo - A Social Media Platform for Short-Form Video Edits
+# Mendo - A Social Media Platform for Short Form Edits

 Mendo is a social media platform designed for creators of short-form video edits.
 Whether you're creating fast-paced montages, meme-style edits, or quick video remixes, Mendo is the perfect place to share your creativity, discover new editing styles, and engage with a community of fellow creators.
 Mendo makes it easy to upload, showcase, and interact with short video edits that make an impact in just a few seconds.